Meet our Faculty

 While continuing to pursue her performance career, Laurence obtained a state diploma for dance instruction from the French Government.
 Since retiring from the stage in 2003, she has taught in both France and Canada, and is in great demand as a private coach, seeing many of her students successfully audition for various distinguished pre-professional programs and summer schools across North America.
 From 2006 to 2015 Mrs. Menotti was Ballet Mistress and Associate Artistic Director for Citie Ballet, Edmonton’s resident professional company, where she restaged many works from the classical repertoire.
 She has taught Master classes for Alberta Ballet, Cheremosh, and Shumka, and has been an instructor at Edmonton Dance Center, Girandole and Hyperflex Dance Studio where she is thrilled to come back and share her knowledge, her expertise and her passion for ballet.

-Vince began teaching 11 years ago and has had outstanding results as both dancer and instructor.
-As a dancer, along side his dance crew White Chocolate, he has performed openings for many talented artists such as Ashanti, Shawn Desmond, Ludacris, Chris Brown, Boyz to Men, 112, Chingy, Genuine and the 2009 Canadian Grey Cup half time show in Calgary Alberta Canada.
-He was featured on “So You Think You Can Dance” seasons 1, 2 and 4, and was the recipient of the “Choreography of the Year” award at the all Hip Hop competition “Artists Emerge” judged by Jojo Diggs and Rhapsody James; and was honoured with the same award at Represent in 2016 judged by Kolanie Marks and Dytto.
+Vince began teaching 18 years ago and has had outstanding results as both dancer and instructor.
+As a dancer, along side his dance crew White Chocolate, he has performed openings for many talented artists such as Ashanti, Shawn Desmond, Ludacris, Chris Brown, Boyz to Men, 112, Chingy, Genuine and the Canadian Grey Cup half time show in Calgary Alberta Canada.
+Vince was featured on “So You Think You Can Dance” seasons 1, 2 and 4, and was the recipient of the “Choreography of the Year” award at the all Hip Hop competition “Artists Emerge” judged by Jojo Diggs and Rhapsody James; and was honoured with the same award at Represent (Street Dance Competition) in 2016 judged by Kolanie Marks and Dytto.

 Vince has trained in many various styles and loves to share that expertise with his students.
 His routines include such dance styles as House, Street, New School Choreography, Fem, and Break Dancing.